Ciabatta bread on a Baking Steel

 • Be gentle: Don't knock out the gas.
 Minimal handling = maximal airy crumb.

 • Heat matters: A preheated Baking Steel boosts oven spring and crust.
+Steel conducts heat 20x faster than stone — that's the physics that led me to invent the Baking Steel in the first place.

 • Store smart: Ferment and stash dough in a lidded container like our Baking Steel Dough Container.